 Between keeping up with the news and your life being upended, it’s an incredibly stressful and distracting time to be a college student.
 To maximize focus and minimize stress, (1) compartmentalize your school (and work) and home time as much as you can and (2) communicate what’s up to family or roommates so that they can support you.

-- Set up your schedule as if you’re still going to classes, with time for each class and time for homework.
+- Whether you’re in person, in hybrid mode, or 100% online, set up your schedule as if you’re still going to classes, with time for each class and time for homework.

 - Identify a consistent workspace and make it your own—even if you can only stake out a spot on the couch.

-- Set boundaries with family (and with yourself!)
+- Set boundaries with people you live with (and with yourself!)

 - Communicate your study schedule with them.